OpenDataology/website/content/en/docs/components/pipelines/sdk/build-pipeline.md

 ### Compile and run your pipeline

-After defining the pipeline in Python as described in the preceding section, use one of the following options to compile the pipeline and submit it to the Kubeflow Pipelines service.
+After defining the pipeline in Python as described in the preceding section, use one of the following options to compile the pipeline and submit it to the OpenDataology Pipelines service.

 #### Option 1: Compile and then upload in UI